John Scott-Ellis, 9th Baron Howard de Walden: Marriage and family

-Irene died in 1975, and in 1978, Lord Howard de Walden remarried with Gillian, Lady Mountgarret, 25 years his junior.
+Lady Howard de Walden died in 1975, and in 1978, Lord Howard de Walden married Gillian, Lady Mountgarret (née Buckley), 25 years his junior.

+Through his sister Rosemary he was an uncle of the writer Miranda Seymour.

 Thoroughbred racing

 Lord Howard de Walden became involved in the sport of Thoroughbred racing immediately after World War II.
 In 1958, he bought Lord Derby's Plantation Stud at Exning, just outside Newmarket.
 A steward of the Jockey Club, he had success in National Hunt hurdle racing with Champion Hurdle winner, Lanzarote.

 On the flat, he won the 1985 Epsom Derby with Slip Anchor.
 Lord Howard de Walden met with considerable success both on the track and in the breeding shed with Kris, who was the 1979 Champion European Miler and 1980 Champion European Older Miler, and who went on to become the Leading sire in Great Britain and Ireland in 1985.